MarkSFrancis/moonstar-fullstack-refactoring-test/full-stack-t3/README.md

 - Add tests (likely using [react-testing-library](https://testing-library.com))
 - Do an accessibility review.
 React testing library often helps with this
 - Add "last edited" / "created on" to the UI (likely using [luxon](https://moment.github.io/luxon/) for date formatting)
-- Use a better database than SQLLite (probably postgresql).
+- Use a better database than SQLite (in production).
 This is done by [changing the schema config for prisma](https://www.prisma.io/docs/concepts/database-connectors/postgresql)
 - Add an undo button for deletes (likely using a state library like [Zustand](https://zustand-demo.pmnd.rs/)), or at least a confirmation dialog if it cannot be reversed (likely using [Chakra UI's alert dialog](https://chakra-ui.com/docs/components/alert-dialog/usage))
 - Add pagination (likely using infinite scroll with [TanStack Virtual](https://tanstack.com/virtual/v3/docs/examples/react/infinite-scroll) for performance)